Our vision

 Quick summary

-• The transport system within Wales needs modernisation to better connect different areas of Wales.
+• The transport system within Wales needs modernisation to better connect different areas.
 There is also a large opportunity to connect Wales with Ireland, providing a gateway to other European countries.

 • Land, sea, and air transport will need to improve with changes to the rail system, bus services, ferry ports, and Cardiff Airport.
 Together, these changes will improve the flow of traffic across the entire transport network and better connect Wales.